Licensed & Insured

 Elevators, access, parking, and building windows stay aligned.

-The quote becomes more reliable when the local context and cost drivers are confirmed before booking.
+The pricing conversation gets cleaner when the team sees the local context and the real cost drivers before booking.

 The range is only the baseline.
 Old Quebec loading limits, winter restrictions, and narrower curb access can change the whole truck sequence.
 Storage is useful when possession timing, winter conditions, or staggered access across neighborhoods create a delivery gap.